jasp-stats/jasp-desktop/Resources/Help/analyses/ldgaussianunivariate.md

 - &mu;, &sigma;<sup>2</sup>: The Normal distribution is specified using the mean and variance parameters
 - &mu;, &sigma;: The Normal distribution is specified using the mean and standard deviation parameters
-- &mu;, &tau;<sup>2</sup>: The Normal distribution is specified using the mean and precision parameters
+- &mu;, &tau;: The Normal distribution is specified using the mean and precision parameters
-- &mu;, &tau;: The Normal distribution is specified using the mean and square root of precision parameters
+- &mu;, &kappa;: The Normal distribution is specified using the mean and square root of precision parameters

 ### Display